isuruwg/react-course/README.md

     # or
     # npx eslint --init
     ```
+    For this project, I chose the following options:
+    ```
+    ✔ How would you like to use ESLint? · To check syntax, find problems, and enforce code style ✔ What type of modules does your project use? · JavaScript modules (import/export) ✔ Which framework does your project use? · react
+    ✔ Does your project use TypeScript? · No
+    ✔ Where does your code run? · node
+    ✔ How would you like to define a style for your project? · guide ✔ Which style guide do you want to follow? · airbnb ✔ What format do you want your config file to be in? · JSON
+    ```
 3. Install the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) for VSCode if you are using VSCode [[ref]](https://www.digitalocean.com/community/tutorials/linting-and-formatting-with-eslint-in-vs-code).

+**Note**: Temporarily removed ESLint because of issue: `Module build failed: Error: Cannot find module 'eslint/lib/formatters/stylish'`.
+References for fixing: [1](https://github.com/webpack-contrib/eslint-loader/issues/272), [2](https://github.com/webpack-contrib/eslint-loader/issues/271), [3](https://github.com/eslint/eslint/issues/11910), [4](https://github.com/facebook/create-react-app/issues/3617)

 # 2. Next Generation JavaScript